somnathjena2011/ISRO/README.md

 We modify the conventional discriminator of conventional GANs with a novel turing loss that ensures the model places a special emphasis on the region of interest: in our case the craters and the hills.
 More specifically, as shown in the figure above, we have a Turing Test 1 (T1) which is trained to discriminate the fake image (SR) from the original image (HR).
 The Turing Test 2 (T2) is trained to perform the same discrimination only on the craters.
 Likewise Turing Test 3 (T3) is trained to discriminate the hills in the lunar surface.
 We detect the hills and craters from the OHRC images by manual annotation.

-## Eval of SR images using Feature Comparison

-Observing changes in lunar super-resolution images can provide valuable information about the geological and physical processes that have shaped the moon's surface over time.
-This can provide a better understanding of the moon's history and evolution, as well as help in planning for future missions to the moon.
-The high-resolution images can also reveal new features and details that were previously not visible, leading to new discoveries and scientific insights.
-We have built a variety of algorithms for comparison of physical features obtainable from the lunar images, before and after super-resolution.
-This conveys the improvement in the detection and analysis of features in the super-resolved images.

-### Dynamic Thresholding Algorithm:
-We have used a dynamic thresholding algorithm on the DEM data.
-We have made a histogram of the pixel values and have considered the top 2% of the pixels for identifying hills within the terrain data.
-Similarly, we have considered the bottom 2% of the pixels for identifying craters.

-### Clustering Algorithm:
-We have clustered the craters together to identify and count the number of craters in an image.

 ## Stitched Atlas

 ![Alt text](images/atlas_resized.png?raw=true "Figure shows the complete stitched lunar atlas")

-We stitched all the available TMC-2 data to form the complete lunar atlas as shown above, which ranges from -180° to +180° in longitude and -90° to 90° in latitude.

 <!-- ACKNOWLEDGEMENTS -->